 As we prepare for the months ahead we wanted to let you know what changes you can expect when you contact us and how you can help us to help you during this challenging time.

 Like GP practices and hospitals all over the UK we are seeking to manage as many patients as we can at home without having to come to a health centre.
 This keeps you and us safe, and also has many benefits in terms of convenience too.
 However not all problems can be managed this way which is why we have doctors and nurses here in the building following strict infection control measures to keep you as safe as possible if you need to come for an appointment in the building.

 We know that the surgery looks and feels a bit different but, please be reassured that this is to maximise the safety of patients and staff.
-You will find that the doors to the building are locked and you will need to buzz to obtain access.
 Once inside, barriers and floor markers will help you to maintain strict 2m social distancing.
 The waiting areas have also been marked so you know where it is safe to sit.
 You will need to check in with a receptionist rather than the automatic screens.
 Your clinician will be wearing Personal Protective Equipment (PPE) consisting of an apron, mask, face shield and gloves.
 They may also be wearing some very snazzy work clothes (“scrubs”) kindly crafted for us by talented local volunteers!
-You are welcome to wear a face covering too and we would encourage you to do so.
+All our non-clinical staff are now wearing face coverings, you will also need to wear a face covering when entering the building.